hughbien/mdprev/README.md

     sudo gem install kramdown
     cp mdprev.rb /path/to/bin/mdprev

+For PDF support, download [http://code.google.com/p/wkhtmltopdf/] and copy it into your `/path/to/bin/wkhtmltopdf`.

-You can configure which command to use preview HTML files.
-By default it's `open` which works fine on OS X.  Just change this line in `mdprev.rb`:
+You can configure which command to use preview HTML/PDF files.
+By default it's `open` which works fine on OS X.  Just change these lines in `mdprev.rb`:

     OPEN_HTML = 'open'
+    OPEN_PDF  = 'open'

 Usage
 =====